Canada Carbon (CVE:CCB) Shares Down 33.3% – What’s Next?

-Canada Carbon Inc. (CVE:CCB – Get Free Report) was down 33.3% during mid-day trading on Friday .
-The company traded as low as C$0.01 and last traded at C$0.01.
-Approximately 859,726 shares traded hands during mid-day trading, an increase of 283% from the average daily volume of 224,190 shares.
+Canada Carbon Inc. (CVE:CCB – Get Free Report)’s stock price dropped 33.3% during mid-day trading on Saturday .
+The stock traded as low as C$0.01 and last traded at C$0.01.
+Approximately 859,726 shares were traded during trading, an increase of 283% from the average daily volume of 224,190 shares.
 The stock had previously closed at C$0.02.

 Canada Carbon Inc engages in the acquisition, exploration, and evaluation of natural resource properties in Canada.
 The company primarily explores for graphite deposits.
 It holds interests in the Miller property that covers an area of approximately 100 square kilometers located to the west of Montreal in the Grenville Township; and the Asbury Graphite property, which includes 22 claims covering an area of approximately 1,205.9 hectares located in the Laurentides region of southern Quebec.